nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First patient is deleted from the patients list.
 Details of the deleted patient are shown in the status message.

     3. Test case: `delete 0`<br>
-       Expected: No patient is edited.
+       Expected: No patient is deleted.
 Error details are shown in the response box.

     4. Other incorrect edit commands to try: `delete`, `delete x`, `delete abcd` (where x is larger than the list size, and abcd are any alphabets)<br>
        Expected: Similar to previous.